nebulab/playbook/leading-teams/visiting-clients.html.md

   things both in terms of entering/leaving the office and number of hours worked.
 - You can skip using harvest if you're going to be focused 100% on the client.
 Just remember to report 7 hours on Harvest at the end of the day.
-- You will do client work on Friday.
-If you want, feel free to do an extra-day of self-improvement when you're back at the office.
 - You're not there for vacation.
 Even if the city is so cool... try to maximize the work face-to-face with the client.
 This means you cannot take a day off because you want to visit the Colosseum.